xemeds/tiny0/README.md

 # Deploying

-If you do not have a dedicated server, I highly recommend using [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python), [PythonAnywhere](https://www.pythonanywhere.com/) or [AWS](https://aws.amazon.com/getting-started/projects/deploy-python-application/) to host your application.
+If you do not have a dedicated server, I highly recommend using [Linode](https://www.linode.com/), [Heroku](https://www.heroku.com/) or [PythonAnywhere](https://www.pythonanywhere.com/) to host your application.

 Before deploying, in the file: